Rhabersh/brown-repo/README.md

 2. Entrez_retrieval.py / A Python program that was the start of my work on issue-14 ****see compbiocore/qcdb/issue-14***
 3. README.md / The README for my repository
 4. sra_retrieval.py / A Python program that is the most up to date version of my work on issue-14.
-5. oscar_resource_table / Project folder for the resource table that will be used bu users of Oscar.
+5. oscar_resource_table / Project folder for the resource table that will be used with job scheduling on Oscar.

 # Projects Worked On